 The Modifications Register contains details on all Modification Proposals, including associated Modification Reports.
 The Modification reports for each modification will set out which areas of the BAD and BAM are impacted (if any).

-This document incorporates the Secretary of State led changes to the SEC for Release 2.0 (which includes Dual Band CH).
-The future Release covering SMETS1 enrolment and adoption will have a further impact on the Business Architecture.
-The TABASC anticipate that both the BAD and the BAM will require material amendment to incorporate these changes.
+This document incorporates the Secretary of State led changes to the SEC for Release 2.0 (which includes Dual Band CH) and SMETS1 enrolment and adoption.
+The TABASC anticipates that both the BAD and the BAM will require material amendment to incorporate these changes.
 Apart from the aforementioned changes, we expect that the government may amend the SEC further under transitional powers and that some of these changes will have an impact on the Business Architecture.

 The BAD and BAM will be maintained as part of the on-going release management cycles, with the necessary changes prepared and drafted in advance of the effective date of the relevant changes.
 On the effective date of the changes the updated BAD and BAM would then be published and issued.